appbead/webkit-wiki/Open-Projects.md

 * Find out what things are still up-to-date, add links to them, or copy valuable bits here.
 * Fix outdated pages directly on WebKit Wiki (needs discussion)

+### Help to fix JavaScriptCore's LLINT and JIT implementations on MIPS architecture

+This is somewhat unrelated to Qt part of QtWebKit project, but it is very important for me (annulen)